pozar/anpa/README.md

-main.c			Starting point for program parsectl.c		Parse the control file printbody.c		Print the body of the article printheader.c		Pritn the header of the article rc.local.sample		Sample start up line for BSD's rc.local readf.c			Read a char in readrec.c		Read a line in.
+main.c			Starting point for program parsectl.c		Parse the control file printbody.c		Print the body of the article printheader.c		Print the header of the article rc.local.sample		Sample start up line for BSD's rc.local readf.c			Read a char in readrec.c		Read a line in.